|

 performance and capability possible under the new FAA category.
 With

-new and updated features and modern styling, the Zodiac CH 650 replaces
+new and updated features and modern styling, the Zenith CH 650 replaces

 the Zodiac XL model.